Valuation Tribunal for England (Council Tax and Rating Appeals) (Procedure) (Amendment) Regulations 2017

 On a specific point about freedom of information raised by the noble Lord, Lord Kennedy, we have of course made the consultation documents available.
 I am very happy to pick up with the noble Lord if he thinks other matters relating to freedom of information have not been dealt with but I think that answers his point.

-Where a business makes a challenge to the valuation, there are then clear legal duties for the Valuation Office to provide the ratepayer with relevant information that it holds.
+Where a business makes a challenge to the valuation, there are then clear legal duties for the Valuation Office Agency to provide the ratepayer with relevant information that it holds.
 I hope noble Lords would agree that the provision of information needs to be proportionate and balanced with the interests of other taxpayers, whose information may be used to assess values.
 There is that issue about disclosing other people’s information.
 That is why the system provides for a structured process of engagement, the disclosure of information relevant to the case in hand and a registration process intended to ensure that information is provided only to those with a valid interest.

 I made some general comments about consultation with respect to the Minister’s department, which perhaps he could address.
 I also refer him to paragraph 10 in the report of the Secondary Legislation Scrutiny Committee.
 It said: